-GE CEO says weaker quarters likely after 'good start' to year
+GE CEO expects weaker quarters after 'good start' to year, higher China tariff costs

 TARRYTOWN, N.Y.
-(Reuters) - General Electric Co Chief Executive Larry Culp said on Wednesday the company will likely have weaker quarters in the rest of the year after a surprisingly “good start” in the first quarter.
+(Reuters) - General Electric Co Chief Executive Larry Culp said on Wednesday the company will likely have weaker quarters the rest of the year after a surprisingly good start in the first quarter.

-GE’s results “will balance out” through 2019 and its forecast is unchanged, Culp said at the company’s annual meeting.
+GE’s results will balance out through 2019 and its profit and cash flow forecasts are unchanged, Culp said at the company’s annual meeting.
+GE faces several hundred million dollars in increased costs because of tariffs on imports from China, he said.

 Shareholders elected GE’s slate of directors and all management proposals passed, company officials said at the meeting.